infinitempg/Summer-Research-2018/notes/notes-jun24.md

 ![](/SN_Images/SN_2005ip_NII/SN_2005ip_02.png)
 ![](/SN_Images/SN_2005ip_NII/SN_2005ip_02_poly.png)

 The comparisons for `SN_2005ip` aren't exactly fair since I did them for different aperture ranges - but it does show that the trend *could* be different.
+I think this will need further work.